 Hodgy Beats plays a robot who’s genitals have the strange power to turn people into cats.
 He sings his way through the song about sex (in a rap song?
 Never!) and his annoyance at record labels and the lack of money he makes from his career.
 Hodgy’s section of the song feels a lot more personal and has real human problems in it which makes him feel more mature.

-Something I’m getting increasingly bored with is the amount of hate a band gets when they release a second/third album with a different sound to what fans are used to.
-I can see it coming from a mile away as …
+Something I’m getting increasingly bored with is the amount of hate a band gets when they release a second/third album with a different sound to what fans are used to. …